Sonic R: Reception

 Sonic R's soundtrack was particularly divisive.
 Sega Saturn Magazine described the "storm of controversy [that] surrounds the accompanying music", which "has come in for a bit of a slagging on the Internet recently for the addition of vocals."
-Although he was not a fan of dance music, Nutter stated that the tracks were "better than most chart stuff", while the included instrumental versions were sufficient "to appease everyone".
+Although he was not a fan of dance music, Lee Nutter stated that the tracks were "better than most chart stuff", while the included instrumental versions were sufficient "to appease everyone".
 AllGame offered high praise for the soundtrack, which they called "One of the most inspired ...
 I've ever heard", while GameSpot believed the songs gave the game "so much more personality".
 Conversely, GamePro deplored the music as "unbelievably annoying".
 Computer and Video Games complimented the music, saying it "fits the Sonic style perfectly", and is reminiscent of Sonic CDs soundtrack.

 The ported version of the game available in Sonic Gems Collection was more negatively reviewed.
 Eurogamer called the game "too awkward to play for any length of time", and 1UP.com wrote the visuals were grainy—"mak[ing] it hard to tell where you're going"—and the controls were frustrating and imprecise.
 GameSpot described "its laughably bad soundtrack" as "[its] only redeeming quality", and GameSpy called Sonic R "a concept that works better in theory than in practice"—despite its "fantastic (if not bizarre) soundtrack".
 Conversely, Jeuxvideo.com, in a negative review of Sonic Gems Collection, praised the game, arguing that it was the only decent game in the compilation alongside Sonic CD.
 In a 2003 retrospective, Game Informer described the game as "decent, but unmemorable", while GamesRadar included Sonic R in a 2014 list of the top 50 Sega Saturn games, calling it "a technical tour de force".
 In 2013, GameTrailers ranked it as the second worst Sonic game, behind 2006's Sonic the Hedgehog.
 Game designer Hirokazu Yasuhara, who helped Traveller's Tales rework the game in response to concerns over the quality of a preview version, has maintained that "the final version of Sonic R is actually quite good ...
 However, I do admit that the base concept of Sonic R, in which a player 'drives' running characters, is not great".